Diana Dors was born in Swindon, Wiltshire in 1931 with the unfortunate surname of Fluck (oh those rhyming slang jokes must have jarred).

 Dors studied at the London Academy of Music and Dramatic Art and at the age of 15 won her first film part from Gainsborough Studios, playing a small role in The Shop At Sly Corner.

 Diana learned quickly.
-She turned up at the studio every day, even when she wasn’t filming, determined to miss no chance of learning the ropes from more experienced actresses.
+She turned up at the studio every day – even when she wasn’t filming – determined not to miss any chance of learning the ropes from more experienced actresses.

 Her best on-screen performance is widely considered to be her portrayal of a toxic murderess in the 1956 thriller, Yield to the Night, directed by J Lee Thompson.

 It was a role that actually required her to act, and she was not afraid to strip away the outward markers of her sex appeal, to let her dark roots show beneath the platinum and play a makeup-less woman in bleak prison garb, teetering on the edge of annihilation.

 According to some of her contemporaries, her films were never as important as the men in her life, thus, she never struggled hard enough to play the high, dramatic roles.

 Dors did, in fact, possess considerable talent and many of her later films – after she’d piled on the weight and lost the seductress tag – reveal a fine character actress.

 In the 70s and 80s, she regained a large measure of popularity through a succession of television roles that highlighted her dramatic skills.

 Married three times – to Dennis Hamilton, Richard Dawson and Alan Lake – it was perhaps her tumultuous relationship with Hamilton that is most revealing of her personality.

 Hamilton, who reputedly loved “sex, money and power” was a control freak and had her turned into a company, Diana Dors Ltd.